What Is the Biblical Fast?

 This is what the LORD Almighty says: “The fasts of the fourth, fifth, seventh and tenth months will become joyful and glad occasions and happy festivals for Judah.
 Therefore love truth and peace.” — Zechariah 8:19

-Fasting in Judaism has been a longstanding practice, in some instances tied to the observance of key festivals and holy days, but also as a communal response to tragedies and a call to repentance.
-References to fasting can be found in the books of Samuel, Daniel, Ezra, Nehemiah, Psalms, and more.
+Fasting in Judaism has been a longstanding practice, in some instances tied to the observance of key festivals and holy days, but also as a communal response to tragedy and as a call to repentance.
+References to fasting can be found in the books of Samuel, Daniel, Ezra, Nehemiah, the Psalms, and many other places in the Bible.
 It was quite natural in ancient times for people to fast as part of their service to God.
 Spontaneous personal and communal fasts were also common.

-Six official days, however, are also mentioned in the Bible as times for fasting.
+But the Bible mentions six official days as times for fasting.
 So what are these fast days and why were they established to be observed for generations to come?

 Discover how you can conduct a personal day of fasting and prayer.